Choosing between Product Design vs UX Design in 2023

 UX designers spend most of their time developing products before launch.

 After the launch, UX designers typically move on to other projects and rarely revisit previous projects during the redesign phase.
 In contrast, product designers spend most of their time updating launched products.

 They continue to work on the product, continuing to evolve it over time and improving it with each subsequent release.
 Now that you know about the critical differences between a product designer vs. a UX designer.

-To make the final decision on who you should hire for your company, you should consider someone who can meet your project's needs.
+To make the final decision on who you should hire for your company, you should consider someone or UX design agency who can meet your project's needs.

 However, we'll take a look at some of the critical points between a product designer vs. a UX designer to help you make up your mind.

 A product designer is indispensable if you focus on providing the highest possible quality from start to finish.

 Product designers will be responsible for the conception of your product and the entire development process, including making critical decisions during the design process, problem-solving as a crucial person for communication between various departments and the stakeholders, among other solutions.

 You should consider hiring a UX designer if your project focuses mainly on improving the user experience.

 For example, suppose you're running an online store with many points of interaction.
 In that case, you will need the unwavering focus of a UX designer to provide you with solutions designed to reduce bounce rates, including abandoned carts and abandoned payments.

 If your user's experience is your foremost concern, you won't go wrong with hiring a UX designer.
 Ultimately, if you feel that your product, whether it is an online service or an app, will frequently require improvements and changes, you should hire a product designer.